-Note: 1 Applies to H4-H5a
+Note: 1 Applies to H4-H5

-Include: 2014 undergraduate class who graduated between July 1, 2013 and June 30, 2014 who started at your institution as first-time students and received a bachelor's degree between July 1, 2013 and June 30, 2014.
+Include: 2015 graduate class: all students who started at your institution as first time students and received a bachelors degree between July 1, 2014 and June 30, 2015.

 - only loans made to students who borrowed while enrolled at your institution. - co-signed loans.